jtszalay/bazel-experiments/examples/004-proto-gazelle/README.md

 # Next

-Now, move to the next [example](../005-proto-write-to-repo/README.md).
+Now, either move to the [integration testing](../006-integration-testing/README.md) example.
+Or, take a detour to the [write to repo](../005-proto-write-to-repo/README.md) example to learn how we could write the bazel generated proto files to the repo.